davidikin45/Blazor/README.md

 ## Client-side DI
 * Transient is scoped to the lifetime of the Blazor component which only occurs on navigation.
 Use IServiceScopeFactory for true transient.
 * Scoped is per application instance.
+Even thooigh Scoped and Singleton behave the same on ClientSide it's best to use Scoped for user dependencies to enable switching to Server-side model.
 * Singleton is per application instance.

 ## Server-side security